BC-CSCI1103/f22/resources/systemsetup.md

 The last step in the MacOS-specific installation process is to set up your code editor.
 You're welcome to use any text/code editor that you like.
 In this course, we're using [vscode](https://code.visualstudio.com/) as the default editor.
 It's now one of the industry standards and is well adapted to developing code in OCaml.

-+ In previous semesters, we've encouraged students to use GitHub's [Atom](https://atom.io/) editor.
-But if you like it, you can certainly use it for this course, instructions for installing and configuring atom are below. **NB the Atom editor will be discontinued as of December 15, 2022. **
 + As you'll see, your instructor sometimes use the ancient and arcane but still-fantastic [emacs](https://www.gnu.org/software/emacs/) text editor.
 If you're feeling adventurous, give it a try!
 It's easy to install: `sudo port install emacs`.

 #### Setting up vscode